needle-mirror/com.unity.timeline/Documentation~/tl_play_cntrls.md

 To preview the Timeline instance in Timeline Playback mode, click the Timeline Play button, or press the Spacebar.
 Timeline Playback mode does the following:

 * Begins playback at the current location of the Timeline Playhead and continues to the end of the Timeline instance.
 If the Play Range button is enabled, playback is restricted to a specified time range.
 * The Timeline Playhead position moves along the Timeline instance.
-The Playhead Location field shows the position of the Timeline Playhead in either frames or seconds, depending on the [Timeline settings](tl_settings.md).
+The Playhead Location field shows the position of the Timeline Playhead in either frames, timecode or seconds, depending on the [Timeline settings](tl_settings.md).
 * To pause playback, click the Timeline Play button again, or press the Spacebar.
 * When playback reaches the end of the Timeline instance, the Wrap Mode determines whether playback should hold, repeat, or do nothing.
 The Wrap Mode setting is a [Playable Director component](play_director.md) property.